VirtuNera/ElevateLearn/SOLUTION_SUMMARY.md

 ## 📝 **Key Learning**

 The issue was that your project uses ES modules (`"type": "module"` in package.json), so all `.js` files must use ES module syntax (`import`) instead of CommonJS (`require`).

+**Alternative Solution**: Use `.cjs` file extension to force CommonJS mode, which bypasses the ES module requirement entirely.

 This is a common issue when mixing module systems in Node.js projects.